NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 # Changelist

+## From pre-release v3:

+* Applying one possible solution for the unique identity problem.
+* Adjusting design to accept the fact that `is_empty` is not enough to ensure viability for statelessness.
+We really need `is_empty` and `is_standard_layout`, thus provoking the need for PST.
+* Because stateless types mean something much stronger, it is now expressly forbidden to have subobjects of stateless types that are not stateless types.

 ## From pre-release v2:

 * Added details about the empty object identity problem, as well as a number of potential solutions.